groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/working-with-text/search-text.md

 weight: 4
 version: 23.5
 description: "Learn how to search for keywords and use regular expressions to find text in documents using GroupDocs.Parser for .NET.
 Search text with case sensitivity and whole word options in C#."
-keywords: search text, search text from documents, text search C#, keyword search, regex search, document search
+keywords: search text, search text from documents, text search C#, keyword search, regex, document search
 productName: GroupDocs.Parser for .NET
 hideChildren: False
 toc: true